 - Review your selection and click Confirm & save to complete this process.

-To turn off this setting, follow the above steps and toggle the feature off.
+To turn off this setting, toggle it off.

 - If a transaction is tagged as non-taxable but occurs before the effective non-taxable date, it will be treated as a taxable event.